Like most social media platforms and apps, Snapchat tracks your location and uses this information to improve its features and services.

 Android – Spoof Snapchat With Fake GPS Apps

-Because Android smartphones are so easy to configure, it’s trivial to tell your Android phone to get its GPS location data, not from the satellite network, but from another app running on the phone.
+Because Android smartphones are simple to configure, it’s very easy to tell your Android phone to get its GPS location data, not from the satellite network, but from another app running on the phone.
 Here’s how to do it.

 You will need to download the Fake GPS Location app from the Play Store.
 You can use other GPS-faking apps, but this one works and is reliable and free.
 Once you’ve installed the Fake GPS Location app, leave it.